 Value of a product or service must consider the quality and the overall price paid by the customer.
 Operations must be cost effective in relation to design, production, marketing and sales.

-Tip: How can you communicate value to customers?
+Tip: Put yourself in customers' shoes.
+How can you communicate value to customers?
+Do it right!